Azure/azure-powershell/src/ResourceManager/ServiceFabric/Commands.ServiceFabric/help/AzureRM.ServiceFabric.md

 ## AzureRM.ServiceFabric Cmdlets
 ### [Add-AzureRmServiceFabricApplicationCertificate](Add-AzureRmServiceFabricApplicationCertificate.md)
-Add an certificate which will be used as application certificate
+Add a certificate which will be used as application certificate

 ### [Add-AzureRmServiceFabricClientCertificate](Add-AzureRmServiceFabricClientCertificate.md)
 Add common name or thumbprint to the cluster settings for client authentication